Safe grain bin entry procedures

 If you or your workers can avoid entering a bin, that’s normally the best option.
 If you absolutely must go inside a bin, pay close attention to these factors to stay safe:

-- Monitor air quality: Use an air monitor to make sure there is at least 19.5% oxygen within the bin.
-If 19.5% is not available, the bin must be ventilated for at least an hour and ventilation must be maintained during the duration of entry to make sure the oxygen level remains at the required levels.
+- Monitor air quality.
+Use an air monitor to make sure there is at least 19.5% oxygen within the bin.
+If not, the bin must be ventilated until there is at least 19.5% oxygen in the air.
+Learn more about the hazards of poor air quality.

-- Never enter alone: Entering a bin is a minimum two-person job.
-The person entering the bin and a reliable attendant outside the space whose one and only job is to watch the person in the bin.
-If the person in the bin becomes unresponsive or trapped, the attendant should not enter the bin, but call for emergency services.
-Last year, 60% of the people who died in a confined space were would-be rescuers.
-The fire department responding will also need the attendant to identify which bin the person is trapped in.
+Never work alone.
+Working in a bin requires at least two people — the person entering the bin and a reliable attendant outside the space whose one and only job is to watch the person inside the bin.
+If the person in the bin become unresponsive or trapped, the attendant should not enter the bin, but call for emergency services.
+Learn more about the dangers of working in and around bins alone.

 - Harness: $150 - 400

 Make sure your public health officials have these on hand